JiahuiWu2022/SMHE/README.md

 ## Citation

-If you use this code in your research, please cite our paper [add citation or link if applicable].
+If you use this code in your research, please cite our paper https://arxiv.org/abs/2506.20101.

 ---